Popular drinks in Mexico

 1. Agua Frescas – traditional Mexican fruit drinks

-Aguas Frescas (cool waters) are a combination of fruits, cereals, flowers, or seeds blended with sugar and water to make light non-alcoholic Mexican drinks.
+Aguas Frescas (cool waters) are a combination of fruits, cereals, flowers, or seeds blended with sugar and water to make light non-alcoholic drinks in Mexico.
 Some of the more common flavours include tamarind, hibiscus, and agua de horchata.

 You will see many signs across the Yucatan offering a variety of jugos, licuados, and aguas frescas.

 - Jugos are essentially a pure fruit juice

 - Licuados are refreshing smoothies of fresh fruit (or juice), evaporated milk, and ice.